DPDP Act for Hospitals - Essential mandates from DPDP Act for healthcare industry

 Purpose Limitation for Hospitals data

-Purpose limitation means use the data only for what you told the patient.
-Anything else needs fresh consent.
+Purpose limitation means using the data only for what the patient consented for.
+Everything else needs fresh consent.

 Common mistakes in hospitals today include